 Depending on the location of the JD Gym, the standard membership package for £22.99 a month gives members complete and 24/7 access to all facilities and classes at one gym.
 At £25 a month, the Plus package expands the standard membership to the other 80+ JD Gyms across the nation.
 You may also be able to find a JD gym sign up discount when a new club launches in your local area too

 On top of basic gym equipment, JD Gyms also offer members a large free weights zone, a sprint/sled track for training, and access to bespoke JD classes like JD Burn.
+You tend to find a sauna in the JD Gyms changing rooms, which is a real bonus for the low cost price.

 Better Gyms

-Better has multiple leisure centres, swimming pools, and gyms across 200 facilities over the UK.
+Better has multiple leisure centres, swimming pools, and gyms across 250 facilities over the UK.
 The range of affordable memberships at Better means this fitness franchise is a good choice for those that are particularly looking for a swimming pool included in their gym membership.

 Different Better locations offer different membership packages.
 However, the Better Health UK Monthly membership at £65 a month is offered nationwide and gives members access to every gym, pool and fitness class at their local Better facility.
 At £24.50, the Better Health Saver membership gives members discounted off-peak access to Better facilities, while the franchise also offers students a discounted membership at £38 a month.